-Table 7.1 Transaction Conflict Keys (Continued)
+Table 8.1 Transaction Conflict Keys (Continued)

-#'Read-Write' StrongReadSet and WriteSetUnion conflict.
-Used by GemStone indexing mechanism. #'Write-Write' WriteSet and WriteSetUnion conflict. #'Write-Dependency' WriteSet and DependencyChangeSetUnion conflict. #'Write-WriteLock' WriteSet and WriteLockSet conflict. #'Rc-Write-Write' Logical Write-Write conflict on an instance of a reduced conflict class.
+#'Write-Dependency' WriteSet and DependencyChangeSetUnion conflict. #'Write-WriteLock' WriteSet and WriteLockSet conflict. #'Rc-Write-Write' Logical Write-Write conflict on an instance of a reduced conflict class.

 If there are no conflicts for the transaction, the returned symbol dictionary has no additional Associations.